nyoemii/nembot/README.md

 	- add `alias n "exec selfbot.cfg"` into your autoexec (or whatever you named the file at the root of your cfg directory)
 	- add `exec "selfbot/setup.cfg"` into your autoexec (in main menu, it needs `sv_cheats 1` so it will break otherwise)
 	- add `gamestate_integration_GSI.cfg` to the root of your cfg folder and use the same auth token you set in config
-5. download the [steamworks SDK](https://partner.steamgames.com/downloads/list) dll for version 1.61
+5. download the [steamworks SDK](https://partner.steamgames.com/downloads/list) dll for version 1.61'
+6. put `steam_api64.dll` and `steam_api64.lib` in the root of the repo
-6. `uv run main.py`
+7. `uv run main.py`
-7. :trollface:
+8. :trollface:

 ### credits for fish (other than webfishing)
 [More Fishing](https://github.com/reallymako/MoreFishingWEBFISHING)